TinyPanda1/AINU-MISNEACH/README.md

 email mentions: one `supMultiMatch` batching every candidate MPN, and one more batching the alternates.
 Tokens are cached in-process for their full 24-hour lifetime, as Nexar's own guidance asks.

+The substantive change is that the persona is now a named person with a booked factory slot and a contractual pilot, which turns the ROI table from an abstract $2,500/day into something with consequences.
+I also added a short Stakes section, since "a missing $3 part costs the slot" is the line that makes the downtime number land.